kernel-community/kernel/docs/start/getting-started.md

 Our syllabus aims to build *long-term thinking skills*, provide *context and technical history*, and introduce you to the *patterns* and *modes* required to flourish in decentralized, open communities like Web 3.

 This website hosts the Core Syllabus.
 It is free and open source and always will be.
-You can go through whenever you like, with whomever you like, at whatever pace you like: you do not need any further permission.
-However, we learn best together, especially in a couse like this which is fundamentally about presenting better questions, rather than packaging together superficial answers.
+You can go through it whenever you like, with whomever you like, at whatever pace you like: you do not need any further permission.
+However, we learn best together, especially in a couse like this which is fundamentally about asking better questions, rather than parroting back superficial answers.

 The KERNEL Fellowship is an 8 week program we run ~3 times a year, which introduces 200 new Fellows to the KERNEL, a peer-to-peer community focused on building lifelong relationships and long-term projects utilizing Web 3.